KzFactorios/FavoriteTeleport/notes/tag_editor.md

     faved_by_players = {} -- this will add the player_index to the list if it is favorited in the gui }

 also if the entry is_favorite = true, then a favorite should be created in the player's next available open/unused slot.
 A player cannot have more than the constants.MAX_FAVORITE_SLOTS = 10 (create this constant in constants.lua).
-The player's favorites should reside in storage.players[player_index][physical_surface_index].favorites[slot_index]
+The player's favorites should reside in storage.players[player_index].favorites

-if is_favorite == true, then a favorite will be created in the next available slot in the player's storage.players[player_index][physical_surface_index].favorites list
+if is_favorite == true, then a favorite will be created in the next available slot in the player's storage.players[player_index].favorites list

-finally the map_tag should be added to storage.surfaces[player.physical_surface_index].map_tags, the dialog data should be cleared and the gui closed.
+finally the map_tag should be added to storage.surfaces[player.surface.index].map_tags, the dialog data should be cleared and the gui closed.

 if favorite_slots_unavailable == true, this is the point where we show a popup modal dialog box to inform the player that they will have to delete a favorite to make room for any new favorites.

 ## Clarifications and Implementation Notes (as of 2025-05-14)

 ### 1. Map Tag Structure and pos_string
-- The field for the string version of the position should always be named `pos_string`.
+- The field for the string version of the position should always be named `gps`.
-- The terms `position`, `mapposition`, and `map_position` may be used interchangeably for the table form, but `pos_string` always refers to the string version.
+- The terms `position`, `mapposition`, and `map_position` may be used interchangeably for the table form, but `gps` always refers to the string version.
+- gps is a string the format s.xxx.yyy where s is the surface_index, xxx is the x coordinate and yyy is the y coordinate.  xxx and yyy are a minimum of 3 digits
 - The `faved_by_players` list must only contain unique player indices (no duplicates).

 ### 2. Favorite Slot Management